cdelorme/jquery_slideshow_plugin/README.md

 - Space to pause or continue
 - Arrow keys move forwards and backwards

-Made the fading transition optional, simply set it to 0 or false to override.
+Possible to turn off transition animation by setting `trans` to 0 or false as an option on creation.
+Also loop is now optional and can be set to false in the same way as trans.

 Implemented multiple named slideshow loading system, allows multiple sets of images (such as for animations) to be loaded separately by name, accepting the same format as the original instantiation process, and allowing instantiation to occur without any images as well.

 Two methods to switch between loaded slideshows, one to change immediately and the other to change when the current slideshow set has completed allowing for a smooth transition.

+**Change on complete is temporarily broken while implementing new callbacks system.**

 ### Examples: